Blog Post · Mathematics · AI

 Slide \(|\lambda|\) and watch what happens to \(\lambda^n\).
 Below 1: the curve falls to zero.
 Above 1: it explodes.

-Now the connection to Chapter 3: if \(\mu\) is an eigenvalue of \(X^TX\), then \((1 - \mu)\) is an eigenvalue of \((I - X^TX)\).
-The iteration converges when \(|1 - \mu| < 1\) for all \(\mu\).
-The eigenvalues of \(X^TX\) determine everything.
+The connection to Chapter 3 follows from this: if \(\mu\) is an eigenvalue of \(X^TX\), then \((1 - \mu)\) is an eigenvalue of \((I - X^TX)\).
+The iteration converges precisely when \(|1 - \mu| < 1\) for all \(\mu\).
+The eigenvalues of \(X^TX\) thus determine both whether the iteration converges and how fast.

 Chapter 5